September 15, 2025

 Payments and transfers: instant and programmable operations, integrated into the user experience.

-Additionally, BaaS allows companies to monitor all transactions, reports, and compliance indicators in an integrated manner, providing greater transparency, auditability, and control over the customer's financial experience.
+Furthermore, BaaS allows companies to monitor all transactions, reports, and compliance indicators in an integrated manner, providing greater transparency, auditability, and control over the customer’s financial experience.

 How does BaaS differ from traditional banking models?

-Launching financial products quickly
+To launch financial products quickly

-Integrating services via standardized APIs
+To integrate services via standardized APIs

-Customizing the customer experience without compromising security
+To customize the customer experience without compromising security

 Approved and documented APIs